d2l-ai/d2l-en/chapter_introduction/intro.md

   performance in Go, Atari games, Starcraft, and in physics simulations (e.g. using MuJoCo).
 See e.g. :cite:`Silver.Huang.Maddison.ea.2016` for a description of how to achieve this in AlphaGo.
-In a nutshell, reinforcement learning works best if plenty of (state, action, reward) triples are available, i.e. whenever it is possible to try out lots of things to learn how they relate to each other.
+In a nutshell, reinforcement learning works best if plenty of (state, action, reward) triples are available, i.e., whenever it is possible to try out lots of things to learn how they relate to each other.
 Simulation provides such an avenue.
 * Deep Learning frameworks have played a crucial role in disseminating